aliasaswad/CarND-Path-Planning-Project-P7/README.md

 The path planning algorithm implemented in [src/main.cpp](https://github.com/aliasaswad/CarND-Path-Planning-Project-P7/blob/master/src/main.cpp) from the provided code by Udacity for this seed [project](https://github.com/udacity/CarND-Path-Planning-Project).
 The code contain three major parts calculations:

 ### 1. Prediction
 The file `main.ccp` contain the prediction calculations, specificlly from line_code [111 to 147](https://github.com/aliasaswad/CarND-Path-Planning-Project-P7/blob/master/src/main.cpp#L111-#L147).
 This part of the code deal with the telemetry and sensor fusion data.
+The sensor_fusion variable contains all the information about the cars on the right-hand side of the road.
 It's important that the car doesn't crash into any of the other vehicles on the road, all of which are moving at different speeds around the speed limit and can change lanes.
 A car is considered "dangerous" when its distance to our car is less than 30 meters in front or behind us.

-The sensor_fusion variable contains all the information about the cars on the right-hand side of the road.
 ### 2. Behavior
+In this part the car will make a decission to either change lane if there is a car in front of it or speed up/slow down depending on the situation.
+This implementtation could be found in the main.cpp file between line code [149 to 172](https://github.com/aliasaswad/CarND-Path-Planning-Project-P7/blob/master/src/main.cpp#L149-#L172).

 ### 3. Trajectory